 Writing an Effective Business Letter

 E-mail may be the quick and convenient way to relay daily business messages, but the printed business letter is still the preferred way to convey important information.
 A carefully crafted letter presented on attractive letterhead can be a powerful communication tool.
-To make sure you are writing the most professional and effective letter possible, use the business letter format and template below and follow these basic business letter-writing.
+To make sure you are writing the most professional and effective letter possible, use the business letter format and template below and follow these basic business letter-writing guidelines.

 Select a professional letterhead design for your small business: Your business letter is a representation of your company, so you want it to look distinctive and immediately communicate "high quality."
 For a convenient and economical alternative to using traditional preprinted letterhead, try using our letterhead and envelope design templates.
 Simply create a letter within a predesigned color letterhead template and then print your entire piece quickly and beautifully on your Xerox® color printer.